 Leaving Delphi, we headed south to Galaxidi, a historic seafaring town with a picture-postcard harbour, cobbled streets and a surprisingly uncommercialised promenade.
 A beautiful and relaxing stop that is definitely worth adding to your campervan trip through Greece itinerary.

 After a stroll around the waterfront and coastal walk at Galaxidi, we found a fantastic free campervan stopover at Agios Vasilieos Bay — about 17km further on around the coast.

 You can park right on the beach just a few metres from the turquoise waters of the bay.

 Apart from about 15 cats, oh, and the 50 goats that wandered by later, we were the only ones in this secluded bay.

 ♥ Overnight Campervan Stop: Wild camping Agios Vasilieos Bay, near Galaxidi (see map)

 This day involved visiting a couple of pretty coastal towns, Marathias and Skaloma, and walking along their bays taking in the scenery and doing a spot of geocaching.
 A relaxed and beautiful day admiring these coastal paradises without the crowds.

 Our final stop of the day was at the larger seaside town of Nafpaktos.
-It is a medieval town on the south of the Greece mainland and is known for its well preserved Venetian Castle which overlooks the town.
+It is a medieval town in the south of the Greece mainland and is known for its well-preserved Venetian Castle which overlooks the town.